Three years ago I switched to Gmail. It is a sensible cloud computing way of handling mail across desktop and laptops, tablets and smartphones.

 I’m using this with ten separate mail accounts — some are hangovers from previous lives, others are identities for various freelance contracts.

 Gmail works, is simple and free.
 What’s not to like about that?

 - The price for free mail is advertising and loss of privacy.
 I’m not against advertising, but Google mines your messages to find suitable things to sell you.
 While humans may not read my messages, having some of the most powerful computers in the world looking over my shoulder as I write doesn’t fill me with glee.

 - A Gmail address doesn’t look professional.
 I get around this by using my domain and address through Gmail – this is not hard to set up.
 Here’s how I did it.

-- It may not be possible to funnel all the email accounts you use through a Gmail account.
+- It may not be possible to funnel all your mail accounts through a Gmail account.
 This is particularly true with some company accounts.
 Moreover, some employers’ usage conditions specifically don’t allow web-based mail.

 It is possible to have Outlook 2013 work with Gmail using IMAP, but I’ve found that excruciatingly slow syncing the 20,000 or so messages in my account.

-Footnote: I’ve been investigating Microsoft’s Outlook.com (formerly Hotmail) as an alternative to Gmail.
+Footnote: I’ve investigated Microsoft’s Outlook.com (formerly Hotmail) as an alternative to Gmail.
 Outlook.com is promising, but doesn’t have decent Android or iPad clients at this stage, or am I missing something here?